pytorch/tutorials/recipes_source/distributed_async_checkpoint_recipe.rst

 Asynchronous Saving with Distributed Checkpoint (DCP)
 =====================================================

-Checkpointing is often a bottle-neck in the critical distributed training workloads, incurring larger and larger costs as both model and world sizes grow.
+Checkpointing is often a bottle-neck in the critical path for distributed training workloads, incurring larger and larger costs as both model and world sizes grow.
-One excellent strategy to offsetting this cost is to checkpoint in parallel, asynchronously.
+One excellent strategy for offsetting this cost is to checkpoint in parallel, asynchronously.
 Below, we expand the save example from the `Getting Started with Distributed Checkpoint Tutorial <https://github.com/pytorch/tutorials/blob/main/recipes_source/distributed_checkpoint_recipe.rst>`__ to show how this can be integrated quite easily with `torch.distributed.checkpoint.async_save`.